ExamDay/l33t_h4x0r.exe/README.md

 ## Why l33t_h4xor.exe?
 GitHub's contribution history section is easily and frequently spoofed.
 This is because recruiters filter by the density of green boxes visible on a candidate's GitHub profile.
-Needless to say, this ceases to afford them a good measure of ability when hackers like myself are aware of the practice.
+Needless to say, this ceases to afford them a good measure of ability and puts non-hackers at a disadvantage, especially when they are unaware of the practice.

 ## Message to Recruiters:
-Unfortunately, I am not free to open-source my best projects.
+Unfortunately, I am not free to open-source my best projects so the number of green boxes on my github does not reflect my ability.
 To recruiters looking for a reliable measure of my programming skill and experience, please email me at glafond@wisc.edu.
 I am happy to provide tours of my work that cannot be made accessible on GitHub.